forma-cloud/FormaCloud/README.md

 ```

 Enter the region name where the stacks will be created;
+Choose whether you want to install it for the whole organization;
 Enter a list of regions where you want to enable Optima SavingBot;
-Enter whether you already have CloudWatch-CrossAccountSharingRole IAM role in your accounts.
+Enter whether you already have CloudWatch-CrossAccountSharingRole IAM role in your accounts;

 Sample output:

 ```
-Enter the region where the stacks will be created (e.g. us-west-2): us-east-1 Enter a list of regions where you want to enable Optima SavingBot (e.g. us-west-2 us-east-1): us-west-2 us-east-1 Do you already have CloudWatch-CrossAccountSharingRole IAM role in your accounts? (true or false. [false]):
+Enter the region where the stacks will be created (e.g. us-west-2): us-east-1 Do you want to install it for the whole organization (Y/N)? y Enter a list of regions where you want to enable Optima SavingBot (e.g. us-west-2 us-east-1): us-west-2 us-east-1 Do you already have CloudWatch-CrossAccountSharingRole IAM role in your accounts? (true or false. [false]):
   % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current